facebook/react-native/docs/LinkingLibraries.md

 If the library has native code, there must be a `.xcodeproj` file inside it's folder.
-Drag this file to your project on Xcode (usually under the `Libaries` group on Xcode);
+Drag this file to your project on Xcode (usually under the `Libraries` group on Xcode);

 ![](/react-native/img/AddToLibraries.png)